archive-for-processing/processing-forked-libraries/README.md

     The onFinishEvent will be called whenever a timer has finished running the configured amount of duration.
 The event will provide info about which timer has triggered the event.

 Any other details can be found inside the reference folder from the downloaded library.
+Additional examples are also bundled along with the library.